quanghien1712/quanghien1712/README.md

 # Hi there 👋

 # 💫 About Me:
-Hi,  I'm currently a student at Hanoi University of Science and Technology.<br>My goal is to become a Backend Developer.
+I'm currently a student at Hanoi University of Science and Technology.<br>My goal is to become a Backend Developer.

 # 🌐 Socials: